Writers Write shares writing tips and resources. In this post, we share George Orwell’s 6 Questions And 6 Rules For Writing.

-The acclaimed English writer George Orwell is the author of the dystopian novel Nineteen Eighty-Four and the allegorical novella Animal Farm.
+George Orwell was born 25 June 1903, and died 21 January 1950.
+The acclaimed English writer is the author of the dystopian novel Nineteen Eighty-Four and the allegorical novella Animal Farm.
 Together, these books have sold more copies than any two books by any other 20th-century author.

 George Orwell’s 6 Questions And 6 Rules For Writing